Best Steps To Install Elasticsearch on Rocky Linux 8

 sudo systemctl restart elasticsearch

-At this point, you can verify your installation that was successful by using the curl command to send an HTTP request to port 9200 on localhost:
+At this point, you can verify your installation was successful by using the curl command to send an HTTP request to port 9200 on localhost:

 curl -X GET "localhost:9200/"